LunkwillAndFook/OctoPrint-GPIOLEDStripControl/README.md

 ## Credit

-Much of the code I have modified to make this work was shamelessly lifted from https://github.com/ozgunawesome/OctoPrint-PCA9685LEDStripControl.
+The code I have modified to make this work was shamelessly forked from https://github.com/ozgunawesome/OctoPrint-PCA9685LEDStripControl.

 ## Disclaimer